gmdmgithub/django-blog/README.md

     return render(request,'accounts/order_form.html', context)
 ```

-4. Go to the template and
+4. Go to the template and:

 - add token to secure the page `{% csrf_token %}`
 - add form `{{ form }}`

+5.